-Background Info
+Background Information

 The School District And Community

-Ouruhia School was opened in 1914 as a sole charge school.
-In 2014 we celebrated Ouruhia School’s centennial as a school with 5 classrooms and a proud reputation; our school is often paid glowing compliments by visitors, relief teachers, College lecturers, outdoor education venues, and ERO.
+Ouruhia Model School was opened in 1914 as a sole charge school.
+In 2014 was the celebration of Ouruhia Model School centennial.
+Our school is often paid glowing compliments by visitors, relief teachers, College lecturers, outdoor education venues, and ERO.
+Families represent a diversity of occupational backgrounds, not just the traditional horticultural, orchard and farm-based occupations one would expect in this area.

-Ouruhia School was opened in 1914 as a sole charge school.
-In 2014 we celebrated Ouruhia School’s centennial as a school with 5 classrooms and a proud reputation; our school is often paid glowing compliments by visitors, relief teachers, College lecturers, outdoor education venues, and ERO.
+Ouruhia Model School was opened in 1914 as a sole charge school.
+In 2014 was the celebration of Ouruhia Model School centennial.
+Our school is often paid glowing compliments by visitors, relief teachers, College lecturers, outdoor education venues, and ERO.
+Families represent a diversity of occupational backgrounds, not just the traditional horticultural, orchard and farm-based occupations one would expect in this area.

 What Is A Model School?

-Because of the good facilities, qualified teaching staff, pleasant grounds and closeness to town (ie Christchurch College of Education), Ouruhia is well suited for this role.
+Ouruhia became a 'Model' School in the 1950's.
+A “model country school” is one which trainee teachers (students) attend for a period of practical teaching experience under the guidance of experienced teaching staff.
+Trainees observe and assist the regular teacher and also take classes.
+Recently we have had students from the University of Canterbury, Te Rito Maioha and overseas.
+Our good facilities, qualified teaching staff, pleasant grounds and closeness to town, Ouruhia Model School is well suited for this role.
 Our multi-level classes provide students with teaching experiences similar to those they would meet in a rural school.
-Schools which have this close association with the College of Education are called "normal schools" (if they are urban) and "model schools" (if they are rural).
+Schools which have this close association with the University of Canterbury are called "normal schools" (if they are urban) and "model schools" (if they are rural).

-Because of the good facilities, qualified teaching staff, pleasant grounds and closeness to town (ie Christchurch College of Education), Ouruhia is well suited for this role.
+Ouruhia became a 'Model' School in the 1950's.
+A “model country school” is one which trainee teachers (students) attend for a period of practical teaching experience under the guidance of experienced teaching staff.
+Trainees observe and assist the regular teacher and also take classes.
+Recently we have had students from the University of Canterbury, Te Rito Maioha and overseas.
+Our good facilities, qualified teaching staff, pleasant grounds and closeness to town, Ouruhia Model School is well suited for this role.
 Our multi-level classes provide students with teaching experiences similar to those they would meet in a rural school.
-Schools which have this close association with the College of Education are called "normal schools" (if they are urban) and "model schools" (if they are rural).
+Schools which have this close association with the University of Canterbury are called "normal schools" (if they are urban) and "model schools" (if they are rural).

 School Facilities